top of page

 3. Combat Phase: If it is your second turn or later, you may choose one of your active Duelers to attack or use a Combat Ability:

-• Announce which of your Duelers is attacking and which opposing Dueler card is being targeted (Dueler or Creature).
+• Announce which of your Duelers is attacking and which opposing card is being targeted (Dueler or Creature).
 Always do this before rolling attack.

-• Passive Abilities are always applied automatically and denoted with this symbol:
+• Passive Abilities are always applied automatically.

 🧩 Combat and Card Types

-Some Duelers have abilities that allow them to receive half damage.
+• Some Duelers have abilities that allow them to receive half damage.
 Always round damage up.
-If your Dueler receives 3 damage total and a half damage modifier is active that Dueler would only receive 2 damage.
+If your Dueler receives 3 damage total and a half damage modifier is active that Dueler would receive 2 damage.

 Relics and Arcane Weaves: Powerful one-use cards.
 Use them wisely!
 Unless stated otherwise, discard them after playing.
 If you must attach one of these Support Cards in order to play it your Dueler may not have anything else attached.
+This includes Creatures

 Defeated cards (Duelers, Creatures, Civ., Arcana, Relics) go to the discard pile.